Gruntwork Newsletter, May 2021

 terraform-aws-ci

-• v0.33.3: Bump to latest version of terraform-aws-asg to fully support terraform 0.14.
+- v0.33.3: Bump to latest version of

-• v0.34.0: infrastructure-deploy-script and ECS Deploy Runner now has support for private repo authentication over HTTPS for terraform.
+and ECS Deploy Runner now has support for private repo authentication over HTTPS for terraform.
 Refer to the updated documentation for more information.
-Note that you must update ecs-deploy-runner and ecs-deploy-runner-standard-configuration to this version to take advantage of the new feature.
+Note that you must updateecs-deploy-runner

-• v0.35.0: Add HTTPS auth support in build-packer-artifact and terraform-update-variable for accessing private git repos over HTTPS.
-Bump the version of kubergrunt and tools from terraform-aws-ci used in ecs-deploy-runner Docker containers.
+for accessing private git repos over HTTPS.
+Bump the version of kubergrunt and tools fromterraform-aws-ci

 terraform-aws-ecs

-• v0.28.3: The run-ecs-task command now supports overriding the task definition command.
+command now supports overriding the task definition command.
 This is useful to run one off commands using the same task definition as your ECS service.
-Refer to the command docs for more info.
+Refer to the command docs for more info. - v0.29.0: Terraform 0.15 upgrade: We have verified that this repo is compatible with Terraform

-• v0.29.1: Fix a bug in the ecs-service module where it was failing to create the Assume Role Policy in some cases where it needed to.
+module where it was failing to create the Assume Role Policy in some cases where it needed to.

 terraform-aws-eks